TERP: Reliable Planning in Uneven Outdoor Environments using Deep Reinforcement Learning: Conclusions, Limitations and Future Work

 We present a novel formulation to reliably navigate a ground robot in uneven outdoor environments.
 Our hybrid architecture combines intermediate output from a DRL network with attention with input elevation data to obtain a cost-map to perform local navigation tasks.
 We generate locally least-cost waypoints on the obtained cost-map and integrate our approach with an existing DRL method that computes dynamically feasible robot velocities.
 We validate our approach in simulation and on real-world uneven terrains and compare it with the other navigation techniques on various navigation metrics.

-Although our method can navigate robots on highly elevated outdoor terrains, our framework has a few limitations, which we expect to address in the future.
-The effective sensing point cloud percentage can be low especially near steep ditches due to the low reflectance of the lidar's rays.
-In such cases, additional depth sensors need to be integrated to obtain a better understanding of the terrain elevation.
-In addition, boundaries between different surfaces at different elevations may not be sensed by the elevation map.
+Our framework has a few limitations which we expect to address in the future.
+The effective sensing point cloud percentage can be low especially near steep ditches due to the low reflectance of the LiDAR's rays.
+In such cases, additional depth sensors need to be integrated to achieve better perception.
+In addition, boundaries between different surfaces may not be sensed by the elevation map.
 Using a fusion of RGB image data and point clouds could help address this problem.